 Almond Buttercream Frosting

 - Spread frosting onto cooled cookies (in this instance, it's okay if they are still slightly warm).
-I used a small cookie scoop to scoop frosting, then an offset spatula to spread the icing on top of the cookies.
+I used a small cookie scoop to scoop frosting, then an offset spatula or butter knife to spread the icing on top of the cookies.
 Once cookies are completely cooled, store in airtight container in fridge.

 Notes